...

 There is also the art of “Code Switching”.
 Many BIPOC voice actors are skilled at alternating between language varieties, dialects, slang, and tones based on who they are speaking to.
 This should be celebrated like actors who alternate between different languages, but BIPOC voice actors shouldn’t have to depend on this skill just to be included, or taken seriously.

-BIPOC Actors are also not a monolith, so there will be many mainstream-sounding voices as well as nuanced or accented voices among us.
+Since BIPOC Actors are not a monolith, there will be many mainstream-sounding voices as well as nuanced or accented voices among us.

 Latin and Hispanic voice actors may share a language but don’t all speak one dialect.
 Requesting someone who speaks Spanish may not be specific enough.
 Even if your project is in English consider how being mindful of this can help you connect better with audiences who want to hear their specific cultures reflected.